Why the Semi-Independent 1099 Model Is Fading — and Why Full, Multi-Custodial Independence Is Becoming the Preferred Path Forward

 In parallel, the firm has implemented policies that add friction to advisor mobility and enterprise value, including greater reliance on proprietary platforms and retirement or succession structures that can materially complicate an advisor’s ability to exit cleanly—even after satisfying traditional financial obligations.

+This approach does not reflect the ethos of ownership or independence and has prompted questions about whether the firm will ultimately remain in the Broker Protocol.
 Against this backdrop, the competitive positioning of the 1099 model becomes increasingly difficult to defend.

 1. The Legacy Appeal of Ameriprise’s 1099 Model